 Pancakes and syrup, even the all-natural Maple syrup from the tree, are simple sugars that’s going to give you an insulin spike then a crash.
-The little bit of energy you would have had until 12-noon will be cut short and you will find yourself feeling fatigue and brain fog earlier in the day.
-In addition pancakes have minimum nutritional value during a time when we should be focused more than ever on the quality of our food instead of the quantity.
+The little bit of energy you would have had until 12-noon will be cut short and you will find yourself feeling fatigued and brain fog earlier in the day.
+In addition, pancakes have minimum nutritional value during a time when we should be focused more than ever on the quality of our food instead of the quantity.
 If you are only going to have time to eat two full meals then you need to make them nutrient dense meals to stave off hunger and fatigue as long as possible in the day.

 #2 Cooking 3 Course Meals For Iftar (Dinner)

 Ramadan is a time for spiritual renewal and development.
 Often times, women in particular, spend hours in the kitchen each night making extravagant 3 course meals for their family or for their guest.
 Although there is blessing in feeding the fasting person and of course we want our families to eat well after such long days, this reduces the amount of time that we spend doing traditional Ibadah which gets more blessings.
 And Yes, there is an Ibadah hierarchy.
 It is reported by Ibn Masood that the Messenger of Allah (saw) was asked which deed is most loved to God and he said, “Prayer in its time.
 Then I said, “then what,” and he said, “Being good to your parents.”…..
 (Agreed Upon) So ditch the, I need to be “Ramadan Betty Crocker” routine, plan some crockpot meals and set a goal to make more Salah with Kushoo (Concentration and attentiveness).